denisltatar/ToDoList/README.md

 Open this project in VS Code (the same IDE I used to build this project) and open the project in terminal

 From here, simply run the project by running the following command in terminal: "npm start"

+# Conclusion

+Viola, you should then see this project pop up either Chrome or another suitable broswer to host this project.